 Run a series of ads offering a solution to a problem your clients have, with a link to get more information on the product.

 How to find your true social media marketing ROI

-How many of the people who clicked signed up for your newsletter?
+Of the people who clicked, how many signed up for your newsletter?
 Or filled out your survey?
 Or turned into a lead for further follow up?

 Can you follow it through a sales process?
 How many of those leads turned into a sale?
 What was the return you got on the ad money you spent?